Do you know what evidence is needed when contesting a will of a family member?

 Vital evidence to collect

-Depending on which grounds you follow to contest the will, you will need specific evidence to back up your claims.
-One of the best examples is when you are contesting a will because you trust that the deceased didn’t have the mental capacity to write it.
-In this case, you will need to heavily rely on medical notes.
+Depending on which grounds you follow to contest the will, you’ll need specific evidence to back up your claims.
+One of the best examples is when you are contesting a will.* In this case, you will need to heavily rely on medical notes.

-Those who were present at the time of drafting and signing the will are important to determine if a will is valid.
-This also includes those who may have known the testator well before they passed away.
-Examples of witnesses include, but are not limited to:
+Those present at the time of drafting and signing the will are important to determine if a will is valid.
+This also includes those who may have known the testator well before their own death.
+Examples of witnesses include**:

 - Solicitors who drew up the will.